topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

 In the 'Move items to folder' screen, the folder tree is shown.
 If you tap on a folder the selected items will be moved to that folder and you will return to the waypoints screen.

-As an example we now will move the waypoints 'Stonehenge' and 'Tower bridge' to the 'Sights' folder.
+As an example we now will move the waypoints 'C' and 'D' to the 'Sights' folder.
 After moving the two waypoints as indicated above the waypoints screen looks as follows:

 .. figure:: ../_static/waypoint-folder4.png
    :height: 568px